Important Note: Noah is no longer in business. For other options, check out the best home equity sharing companies.

 Pros and cons

-- Comes with several upfront fees: You’ll need the cash to cover Noah’s fee, as well as several other upfront service and transaction fees from third parties.
+You’ll need the cash to cover Noah’s fee and several other upfront service and transaction fees from third parties.

 Customer ratings and reviews